LocationBilbao, Bizkaia, Spain

 CollaboratorsOscar Ferreira da Costa, Jabier Fernández Sánchez, Josu Eguileor Astigarraga

-From the architect.
+Text description provided by the architects.
 The new IDOM Group offices are located in the old bonded warehouse in the Deusto canal, in Bilbao.
 It has 14,400m2 destined for offices, research and development areas such as the white-room and the prototypes workshop, and social spaces.

 Outwardly, and from the first idea, the design has developed from the occupation manner of the roof, which was filled with goods that were stored in the building.
 An imaginary green carpet has been designed as if simply placed over the roof, hiding all air conditioning units which in most office buildings are visible, with the resulting sound and visual impact.
 Certain topography arises as a result of the adaptation of the "carpet" on the machines.
 Folds and surfaces that resemble a hill on which to stroll in the moments of relaxation and conversation with peers for this is the floor on which the rest-area of the building is planned.
 The flat part of the "carpet" is natural grass.
 For maintenance and weight reasons, the part that covers machinery, the folded one, is artificial turf.